-When investors are talking about striking it rich in the stock market, they often speak on a few industries.
-One of them being technology, and the other being pharmaceutical stocks.
+When investors discuss striking it rich in the stock market, they often discuss a few industries.
+One of them being technology and the other being pharmaceutical stocks.

-In fact, buying a clinical trial stage Canadian pharmaceutical stock and hoping that it takes off is a popular strategy among hyper-aggressive investors.
+Buying a clinical trial-stage Canadian pharmaceutical stock and hoping it takes off is a popular strategy among hyper-aggressive investors.

-Judging by the fact you've landed on our page that will discuss the top Canadian pharmaceutical stocks to buy right now, I'm guessing you might fit the description above.
+Judging by the fact you've landed on our page that will discuss the top Canadian pharmaceutical stocks to buy right now, you might fit the description above.

 For the most part, chasing after these types of Canadian pharmaceutical stocks will only leave you with an empty wallet

 This isn't the proper way to invest, and it isn't something we advocate for here at Stocktrades.
-The good news though?
-Among all of the Canadian stocks, there are lots of solid pharmaceutical companies that are established, with solid revenue streams and strong reputations.
+The good news, though?
+Among all of the Canadian stocks, many solid pharmaceutical companies are established, with stable revenue streams and strong reputations.

 As the Canadian population gets older, the need for pharmaceutical companies will grow

 In 2019, healthcare spending per Canadian eclipsed $7000 a year.
-This is the average number for every single Canadian in the country. $7000 doesn't seem like a lot, but when you consider some people don't visit the doctor or utilize the medical system for the whole year, this average is quite high.
+This is the average number for every single Canadian in the country. $7000 doesn't seem like a lot.
+Still, when you consider some people don't visit the doctor or utilize the medical system for the whole year, this average is relatively high.

-In fact, healthcare spending is expected to exceed $310B in 2021, and is showing no signs of slowing down.
-So if you'd like to take advantage of this through the purchase of Canadian pharmaceutical stocks, we've got 3 of the best in the country right here.
+Healthcare spending is expected to exceed $310B in 2021 and shows no signs of slowing down.
+So if you'd like to take advantage of this by purchasing Canadian pharmaceutical stocks, we've got 3 of the best in the country right here.

 3 top Canadian pharmaceutical stocks to buy today